TimurSelivanov/Gridnine/README.md

 Test data set generates in util class, so it is no need to install anything else.

-In case you want to try this bot you will need following software:
+In case you want to try this code you will need following software:
 > JRE

 > IDE (IntelliJ IDEA, Eclipse or equivalent)